EME 810

 REN21's Renewables Global Status Report (GSR)

-J. R. S. Brownson (2013) "Framing the Sun and Buildings as Commons".
+J. R. S. Brownson (2013) "Framing the Sun and Buildings as Commons."
 Buildings 3(4), pp. 659-673; doi:10.3390/buildings3040659.

-J. Coughlin, J. Grove, L. Irvine, J. F. Jacobs, S. Johnson Phillips, A. Sawyer, and J. Wiedman (2012) "A Guide to Community Shared Solar: Utility, Private, and Nonprofit Project Development" USA DoE National Renewable Energy Laboratory.
+J. Coughlin, J. Grove, L. Irvine, J. F. Jacobs, S. Johnson Phillips, A. Sawyer, and J. Wiedman (2012) "A Guide to Community Shared Solar: Utility, Private, and Nonprofit Project Development," USA DoE National Renewable Energy Laboratory.

-Optional Reading (not required): R. Knowles, "The Solar Envelope: Its Meaning for Energy and Buildings", Energy and Builduings, 35, 15-25 (2003).
+Optional Reading: R. Knowles (2003).
+"The Solar Envelope: Its Meaning for Energy and Buildings," Energy and Builduings, 35, 15-25.

-To Do: Learning Activity: Community Solar Gardens
+HOMEWORK: Learning Activity: Community Solar Garden

 Questions?